FROM PLANETS TO THE COSMOS

 How will this be assessed?

-- Online Tutorials, which provide students with personalized coaching and feedback (20% of final mark).
+- Online mid-course assessment with personalised feedback (20% of final mark).

-- Small group project, where students will research a modern topic in Astronomy with 5-10 peers and present the results to the full cohort (10% of final mark).
+- Small group project, where students will research a concept in modern Astronomy with 5-10 peers and present the results in video/poster format (30% of final mark).

 Who can take this Trinity Elective?